BrainObjects/BrainObjectDocs/00-Building_Blocks.md

 - A load balancing "Solution"
   - something like "WOAdaptor" + "WODaemon"?
-- A Deployment Monitor
+- A Deployment Monitor (Dashboard)
   - which could visualize the processing queues
-  - which could show the cluster setup
+  - which could show the cluster setup … include "external" services (databases etc.)
 - A Deployment (database?)
 Debugger
   - wo view the state of the backend systems (maybe this could be part of the normal "Dashboard"?)
 - A Backend Browser